Integralist/integralist.co.uk/content/posts/python-generators.md

 When the `asyncio` module was first released it didn't support the `async`/`await` syntax, so when it was introduced, to ensure any legacy code that had a function that needed to be run concurrently (i.e. awaited) would have to use an `asyncio.coroutine` decorator function to allow it to be compatible with the new `async`/`await` syntax.

+> [!NOTE]
-> Note: refer to [the documentation](https://docs.python.org/3.8/library/asyncio-task.html#generator-based-coroutines) for information on this deprecated (as of Python 3.10) feature, as well as some other functions like `asyncio.iscoroutine` that are specific to generator based coroutines.
+> refer to [the documentation](https://docs.python.org/3.8/library/asyncio-task.html#generator-based-coroutines) for information on this deprecated (as of Python 3.10) feature, as well as some other functions like `asyncio.iscoroutine` that are specific to generator based coroutines.

 The original generator based coroutines meant any `asyncio` based code would have used `yield from` to await on [Futures](/posts/python-asyncio/#futures) and other coroutines.